seanhess/seanhess.github.com/_posts/2012-02-08-functional_javascript_partial_application.md

 Now we don't need a `makeEq` function.
 We can use any 2-argument library function the same way.
 With partial application, defining functional versions of even simple things like `==` makes sense because we can use them in higher-order functions more easily.

 What about functions with more than 2 arguments?
-This version lets us apply as many arguments as we want, and the higher order function can add as many as it wants later.
+This version lets us apply as many arguments as we want, and the higher order function can add as many as it wants later.[^3]

 {% highlight javascript %}
 function apply(f) {
-    // arguments isn't an array, so it doesn't have slice var appliedArgs = Array.prototype.slice.call(arguments, 1)
+    // arguments doesn't behave exactly like an array var appliedArgs = Array.prototype.slice.call(arguments, 1)
     return function() {
+        var innerArgs = Array.prototype.slice.call(arguments)
-        var args = appliedArgs.concat(arguments)
+        var args = appliedArgs.concat(innerArgs)
-        f.apply(null, args)
+        return f.apply(null, args)
     }
 }